 The first refrigerators produced for residential use came out in the early 1920’s.
 They were approximately $700, which is crazy, considering a new Model T Ford cost $450.
 Needless to say, ownership of one was once considered a luxury!
 Nowadays, nearly all American homes have one refrigerator, and over 25% have two.
 A refrigerator’s lifespan can last up to 17 years, which means the last time you may have bought one, Minnesota was sending a professional wrestler to the governor’s mansion and the world was being introduced to a lovable ogre named Shrek for the first time.
 It goes without out saying that a lot can change in 17 years.
-Here’s what you need to know about the most popular refrigerator styles.
+If you’re considering a home kitchen remodel or new appliances, here’s what you need to know about the most popular refrigerator styles.

 How to Spot One: This model does not contain a freezer.

 Perks: Skipping the freezer saves you cash.
 Foregoing the freezer also means that you’ve got more room for refrigerated space.
 Self-installation is a breeze.

 Drawbacks: It’s very rare that you get away without a freezer in your home, so you’ll most likely need to purchase a chest or upright freezer.

 Check Out This Model: Frigidaire FPRU19F8RF comes with PowerBright LED lighting that allows you to find your fresh food quickly.

 How to Spot One: The freezer is located on top of the refrigerator and is accessed by its own door.
 Created in the 1940’s, this style still remains popular today.

 Perks: As a rule of thumb, this freezer is one of the most cost effective than other models.
 It takes up less real estate in your kitchen than other styles.
 Homeowners can easily install this type of refrigerator themselves.

 Drawbacks: This type of refrigerator has less storage space.
 Some homeowners shy away from them because they do not have a built-in ice and water dispenser in the door.